Decoding algorithms for surface codes

 \subsubsection{OSD Complexity}

-In \cite{qldpc2}, the authors show that most of the performance improvements provided by qOSD postprocessing are achieved with OSD-0.
+{The complexity of the BP process is $\mathcal{O}(nj)$ \cite{BP_comp1, BP_comp2}, where $n$ indicates the number of physical qubits and $j$ is the average number of non-trivial elements per column in the parity check matrix.
+Moreover,} in \cite{qldpc2}, the authors show that most of the performance improvements provided by qOSD postprocessing are achieved with OSD-0.
 While increasing the order $w$ of the algorithm yields benefit over setting $w=0$, for various QLDPC code families the improvement provided by running the algorithm with $w>0$ is marginal.
 It is important to mention that in \cite{qldpc2}, the authors use a different algorithm to the combination sweep strategy \cite{osd}.
 Instead, they apply an exhaustive approach where they test all possible permutations in the first $w$ bits of $e_{[\bar{J}]}$.
-Given that OSD-$0$ requires the solving of a linear system, its complexity will be at most $O(n^3)$ (although there are matrix inversion algorithms with better complexity \cite{matinversion}, they are quite impractical).
-The exhaustive approach to OSD-$w$ has a complexity in the general case of $O(n^3 + n2^w)$.
-Although the combination sweep also has an edge in terms of complexity ($\approx O(w^\alpha n^3)$), it is likely that OSD-$0$ is the only version of the algorithm that can be successfully implemented in a real time system \cite{osd, raven3}.
+Given that OSD-$0$ requires the solving of a linear system, its complexity will be at most $\mathcal{O}(n^3)$ (although there are matrix inversion algorithms with better complexity, they are quite impractical).
+The exhaustive approach to OSD-$w$ has a complexity in the general case of $\mathcal{O}(n^3 + n2^w)$.
+Although the combination sweep also has an edge in terms of complexity ($\approx \mathcal{O}(w^\alpha n^3)$), it is likely that OSD-$0$ is the only version of the algorithm that can be successfully implemented in a real time system \cite{osd, raven3}.
 Recently, an OSD-inspired reduced complexity approach known as \textit{stabilizer inactivation} has been proposed.
-In \cite{inactivation} the authors showed that this strategy, which has $O(n^2\text{log}n)$ in the worst case, achieved a higher threshold for the family of generalized bicycle codes.
+In \cite{inactivation} the authors showed that this strategy, which has $\mathcal{O}(n^2\text{log}n)$ in the worst case, achieved a higher threshold for the family of generalized bicycle codes.